woocommerce/woocommerce/plugins/woocommerce-admin/docs/woocommerce.com/analytics-settings.md

 ![Default Date Range setting](images/settings-default-date-range.png)

-WooCommerce Admin is pre-configured with a default date range of `Month to Date`.
+WooCommerce Admin is pre-configured with a default date range of `Month to date`.
 This is the date range that will be used when loading the WooCommerce Dashboard or Analytics page from any non-WooCommerce Admin page.
 Any reports that support a date range will have a Date Range Picker to allow changing the date range for the report.

 ### Reset Defaults

-The `Reset Defaults` button resets the settings to default values for all of the settings above the button.
-It has no effect on the data imported via `Import Historical Data`.
+The `Reset defaults` button resets the settings to default values for all of the settings above the button.
+It has no effect on the data imported via `Import historical data`.